Tidelands are more valuable than owners realize

 A Mason County tideland owner and Seattle Shellfish have created a new lease structure in which the tideland owner will receive 50% of the gross revenues from geoduck cultivated/harvested on his tidelands.
 He will be responsible for cultivation costs up to harvest time, but apparently not responsible for paying them until after harvesting.
 From the lease:

 2. Lessee shall pay as rent an amount equal to 50% of Lessee's gross sales on all product harvested from the leased premises.
 Lessor is responsible for all costs of cultivation of the planted geoduck until harvest, such costs to be netted from the rent payable on product harvested.
 The Lessee shall furnish a monthly statement to the Lessor that shall indicate the total pounds and gross sales harvested that month.
 The Lessee shall pay Lessor on a quarterly basis by the 15th of the month, following the end of the quarter.
-The first quarter shall be January through March, second quarter shall be April through June, third quarter shall be July through September and the fourth quarter shall be October through December.
+The first quarter shall be January through March, second quarter shall be April through June, third quarter shall be July through September and the fourth quarter shall be October through December.10% raised to 15%

 In another lease agreement recently signed by Seattle Shellfish whose terms were extended, the percentage paid to the tideland owner was raised to 15% from the originally agreed to 10%.
 From that lease: